UCC Articles 8 and 9 and the Hague Securities Convention

 The panel will review these and other key issues:

-- What risks facing securities customers, banks, brokers, clearing corporations and third-party lenders does the Hague Securities Convention address?
+- How does the Hague Securities Convention address risks facing securities customers, banks, brokers, clearing corporations, and third-party lenders?

 - What do recent court decisions tell us about practice under Articles 8 and 9 of the Uniform Commercial Code?